 Continuing care begins immediately after completing treatment.
 It will always be an important part of the recovery journey.
 Continuing care includes:

 Relapse is a feature of addiction.
 It is common and even expected.
 Even though relapse is a well-recognized aspect of recovery, many people will feel they have failed and quit trying.
 Those people who accept it as a normal part of recovery are more likely to try again and eventually overcome their addiction.

 We can’t discuss recovery and continuing care without addressing relapse.
 It does not mean the treatment was a failure.
 As with any chronic disease, it shows a need for readjustment of treatments, psychological and medical.

 Good treatment programs plan for the possibility and include relapse prevention as part of the recovery process.
 Relapse prevention programs help people in recovery anticipate the triggers that might cause them to use and plan ahead for these situations.
 There are three stages of relapse to watch for:

 It is important to focus on recovery immediately after a relapse.
 Help your teen think through what might have led to the relapse and devise steps to avoid it happening again.

 There you have it.
 Let this list provide a basic roadmap for what you need to do to help your child.
 It is a journey you know you need to take.
 It is a journey you never wanted to take.
 But you don’t have to go alone.

 Wherever you are in the steps in this guide, you need to seek professional help.
 Coastal Detox is a comprehensive treatment center in Martin County, Florida.
 We can help your loved one from medical detox if necessary, through treatment and recovery management– one full year of support and coaching.
-Call us now at (877) 406-6623 and start getting help through this process now.
-You can also contact us here.
+Call us now to start getting help through this process today.